Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 - macrophage cells which engulf foreign microbes

-- collagen-producing fibroblast cells which to help rebuild and renew the scalp’s skin surface.
+- collagen-producing fibroblast cells, which help rebuild and renew the scalp’s skin surface.

 In a double-blind study ³, 44 adults with seborrheic dermatitis were treated with a topical emulsion consisting of aloe vera barbadensis (30% crude extract) as the active main ingredient.

-The authors of this double-blind study concluded that a crude extract emulsion of aloe vera can be considered as an effective form of treatment for patients suffering from seborrheic dermatitis.
+The authors of this double-blind study concluded that a crude extract emulsion of aloe vera could be considered an effective form of treatment for patients suffering from seborrheic dermatitis.

 For the treatment of dandruff 4, researchers recommend an aloe vera preparation as a 0.5% gel within a hydrophilic cream.

 Study on Aloe Vera Barbadensis As a Natural Anti-Microbial Ingredient For Hair Products

 Many skin and hair products boast the use of aloe vera as one of their ingredients.
 But does this labeling only heighten the allure of these products?
 Or does aloe vera actually play a beneficial role in the consumer’s skin and hair?
 A group of researchers decided to investigate these questions further 5.